About the degree programme

 You will also choose courses related to business, economics or management.

-• Often, dissertations are undertaken in partnership with companies or UK research centres.
+• Often, dissertations are undertaken in partnership with companies or UK research centres, including SRUC and UKCEH

 Here are some recent honours dissertation titles to give you an idea of what you can do: